SalishSeaCast/NEMO-EastCoast/README.md

-NEMOPREPARATION_test
+NEMO_EastCoast

-This is a collection of scripts used for creating NEMO input files These include MATLAB and shell scripts.
+This is a collection of files for pre-processing, running and post-processing of numerical simulations with NEMO for MEOPAR project.